How the original Elite-A source was written, edited and compiled

 which tells the assembler to load the source code file a.dcode and save the assembled output to the 1.F file on drive 0.
 There are similar steps for all the different source files, and once they are all done, the binaries are copied to the final game disc.

 The standard game's source disc uses this kind of structure to build the final game binaries.
-There are four assembler source files (the main file and three includes) for each of the docked, flight and encyclopedia binaries, plus one more pre-assembled binary containing the ship blueprints for the ship hanger, which is confusingly called S.T, even though it's not the same as the S.T blueprints file on the final disc.
+There are four assembler source files (the main file and three includes) for each of the docked, flight and encyclopedia binaries, plus one more pre-assembled binary containing the ship blueprints for the ship hangar, which is confusingly called S.T, even though it's not the same as the S.T blueprints file on the final disc.
 There's also one more assembly file for the loader.
 Here's how the build process works:

-- Docked code: a.tcode loads a.global, a.tcode_1, a.tcode_2 and a.tcode_3 to produce an interim binary called tcode, which is then concatenated with the S.T binary (which contains the ship blueprints for the ship hanger) to produce the final docked code in 1.D
+- Docked code: a.tcode loads a.global, a.tcode_1, a.tcode_2 and a.tcode_3 to produce an interim binary called tcode, which is then concatenated with the S.T binary (which contains the ship blueprints for the ship hangar) to produce the final docked code in 1.D

 - Flight code: a.dcode loads a.global, a.dcode_1, a.dcode_2 and a.dcode_3 to produce the flight code in 1.F